srvk/eesen-transcriber/README.md

 Initiate transcription of the test file test2.mp3 with ./speech2text.sh /vagrant/test2.mp3 Output should appear in build/output/test2.*

+#### Watched Folder Automatic Transcription
+The VM watches the shared host folder `transcribe_me`.
+Any files placed in this folder get queued as transcription jobs, and results appear in the same folder with extension `.ctm`.
+Results also automatically populate the video browser web page.
+Log files appear in `log/` by job number.
+If you want to disable this behavior, comment out the line in `Vagrantfile` that runs `watch.sh` before running `vagrant up`, or kill the watch.sh process in the VM.

 ##### *Segmentation and Utterance Lengths

 Have a look in `Makefile` at the definition of `SEGMENTS`.